-Print and complete the 2015 Check-In Form and 2015 Tags if you would prefer to tag your items before arriving at the swap.
+Print and complete the 2016 Check-In Form (coming soon!) and 2016 Tags (coming soon!) if you would prefer to tag your items before arriving at the swap.

 Step 2 - Return between 1 and 3 PM to pickup un-sold items and funds for your sold items.

 The New Paltz Bike Swap is a fundraiser for the Fats in the Cats Bicycle Club.
 We are a Hudson Valley based not for profit group with the mission to promote cycling advocacy, trail building, trail maintenance, and community service.
 We have hundreds of members throughout the Mid-Hudson Valley, with most living in Ulster and Duchess Counties.
 We partner with many land managers in the region, including NYS DEC, Scenic Hudson, Winnakee Land Trust, and Woodstock Land Conservancy to build and maintain multi-use trails.
 We have worked with OSI to purchase additional land in Kingston to be added to the Bluestone Wild Forest, and are primary sponsors (along with our sister group GUMBA) of the Minnewaska Mountain Bike Festival at Lake Minnewaska State Park held in May.
 We also give away dozens of bikes to needy kids in Kingston every holiday season.

 We lobby for cycling legislation from New York State, County and local governments.
 We work with policy makers to keep trails open for bikes and road safe for cyclists.

 The club has land stewardship agreements with NYS DEC, and we maintain over 100 miles of singletrack and double track trails at Bluestone Wild Forest, Onteora Lake, and Taconic Herford MUA.